dennyshow/milestone-project4/README.md

 #### Version Used

 I use [GitHub](github.com) for version control.
-Which backup my code incase I encounter a bug or an error that needs urgent fix.
+Which backup my code incase I encounter a bug or an error that needs urgent fix or restoration.
-I can easily traceback my code on GitHub.
+I can easily traceback my code on GitHub to changes applied and versions updates.

 ### Authors